em1ttal/Ticket-Marketplace/README.md

 #  Pràctica 2 Sofware Distribuït

 ## General Information
 This is a Full-Stack development project done in my Distirbuted Systems Class.
 Below are the instructions (part 1 "Primers passos") to be able to properly configure the project for this who want to try it out.
+Step 2.1 provides the information to view the full documentation.

 # Enunciado